Anti-aging – proactive interventions

 There are many theories of aging, but the hormonal theory of aging is the most accepted and studied in various publications.
 Over time, our hormones decline to cause many physical, mental and physiological changes Some of the hormones such as Growth hormone start to decline at age of 20 and already excessively decline in the late thirties, estrogen and testosterone in fifties, thyroid in any age from forty to sixty and further etc. Cortisol, on the other hand, tends to increase as we age contributing to the accumulation of visceral fat and building-up of the waistline that is regularly seen in the aged population.
 Estrogen, for example, governs 400 functions in the body and all these functions will be affected.
 The most annoying one is hot flushes, but cognitive decline, osteoporosis, increased insulin resistance, higher predisposition for stroke etc. are much more serious.
 Similarly, low testosterone in males, although seen as a major concern with regards to libido, it can have many serious outcomes such as increased risk of heart attack.
 Synergistically, when all hormones are low it affects the quality of life of an aging individual in all aspects.

 Additionally, most of the postulated causes of aging such as excessive free radical formation, glycation, accumulation of waste products, inadequate repair systems, and deficient immune system may be as a result of hormone deficiencies.
-Even genetic causes such as premature telomere shortening and poor gene polymorphisms may be linked to hormone deficiencies.
+Even hereditary causes such as premature telomere shortening and poor SNPS polymorphisms may be linked to hormone deficiencies.

 Bioidentical hormone replacement prescribed by an integrative physician is an essential part of the anti-aging aim to restore the quality of life, prevent senescence and extend lifespan.